-Rio Real - Banana Beach - Bajadilla fishing port - Marbella town centre - El Ancon - Rio Verde - Puerto Banus - San Pedro.
+Los Monteros - Rio Real - Banana Beach - Bajadilla fishing port - Marbella town centre - El Ancon - Rio Verde - Puerto Banus - San Pedro promenade.

-This is the status of the project in December 2020, along the entire Malaga coast from east to west (Nerja to Manilva).
+This is the status of the project in Summer 2022, along the entire Malaga coast from east to west (Nerja to Manilva).

-- Nerja to Torre del Mar - a few sections of path are completed.
+- Nerja to Torre del Mar - a few sections of path are completed western Nerja district.

-- Torre del Mar - seafront promenade will form path.
+- Torre del Mar - seafront promenade forms path.

-- Torre del Mar to Rincon de La Victoria - very little completed, below spec walkway adjacent to coast road.
+- Torre del Mar to Rincon de La Victoria - half completed; Benajarafe to Rincon.

-- Rincon de la Victoria - seafront promenade forms the path.
+- Rincon de la Victoria - Path complete seafront promenade.

 - Rincon de la Victoria to El Palo district of Malaga - path almost complete.